Back to the roots: meet Cocotte’s Executive Chef, Jeriko Van Der Wolf

-My name is Jeriko, I am 23 years old, from France and currently Cocotte’s Executive Chef.
-I started to cook at home when I was a little boy with my father who was an excellent home cook.
+My name is Jeriko.
+I am twenty-three years old, from France and currently Cocotte’s Executive Chef.
+I started to cook at home when I was a little boy, with my father, who was an excellent home cook.
 He gave me the passion to cook.

 What made you decide to become a chef?

 Cooking started more as a hobby for me than something that I wanted to do professionally.
 However, as I got older my interest in cooking grew and grew, and so I decided to train to become a professional chef.

 How would you define your style of cooking?